 66 things you can grow in a container #Plants & Gardening#container gardens#fruits#gardening#living small#vegetables June 28 | Cat Rocketship Photo by so NOT cool.
 Used with permission.
 Organic Gardens Network put together a primo list of four dozen things YOU! can grow in a container.
 Given that you've got enough light, you can probably grow much more than you've thought of!
 My favorite surprises: tree fruit!
 Hops!
 Herbal tea!
 Melons!
 And even a loofah.
 That's right, you could grow your own scrubbing sponge.
 Click through and check out the other 61 things you can grow in a container.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Long-roasting but super-easy chicken recipe NEXT I just found out Luke Skywalker's Tatooine home is actually a real-life hotel and now I need to go there Toggle comments [ 9 ] This is awesome!
+PREVIOUS Long-roasting but super-easy chicken recipe NEXT I just found out Luke Skywalker's Tatooine home is actually a real-life hotel and now I need to go there Show/Hide comments [ 9 ] This is awesome!
 Thanks for sharing such a great list.
 I am actually hoping to start a wild edibles container garden this summer to supplement my current greens and herb container garden.
 2 agree Reply Dude, I want to grow my own lime tree!
 1 agrees Reply A little resource on growing dwarf citrus trees in containers.
 Tl;Dr version: Expect to need a pot size of up to 20", they can't tolerate temperatures below 32 degrees F for more than a couple hours, they need consistent watering and about 8+ hours of direct sunlight.
 Different citruses have different temperature needs.
 So as always, do your Googlin'.
 Reply Oh, this is TOTALLY doable!
 Indoor citrus tree grove, here I come!
 Reply they don't list onions, but you can totally grow them in a pot.
 Onions, garlic, chives all work, you just cannot let the onions get too big.
 3 agree Reply Theoretically anything can be grown in a tub, just think about the size of the tub and size of what you are growing.
 Onions and bettroot won't grow very big.
 Also if you are doing carrots the tub needs to be tall/deep enough otherwise you'll get tiddly carrots.
 Potatoes have done well for us and radishes.
 Jereuselem artichokes did not do well though.
 Also we dont seem to do well with cucumbers/courgettes.
 Be prepared for some things to do better than others and whatever does well carry on with.
 Currently have amazing flowers on my potatoe plants!
-0 agree Reply Five gallon pickle buckets (you can often get them free from restaurants) work great for growing tomatoes.
+Reply Five gallon pickle buckets (you can often get them free from restaurants) work great for growing tomatoes.
 And we have, in the past, grown potatoes in big burlap bags.
 Just keep in mind that if you live somewhere crazy hot you have to water them twice as much as you think you will.
 Also, I miss you Cat Rocketship!!!
-0 agree Reply Oh this list is fantastic!
+Reply Oh this list is fantastic!
 Thanks for sharing it!
-0 agree Reply Thank you for sharing the list!
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Thank you for sharing the list!
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.